WATonomous/infrastructure-support/README.md

 # WATonomous Infrastructure Request Tracker

 Welcome to WATonomous infrastructure.
-In this repo you can create support tickets to ask questions or seek help with troubleshooting any issues related to the infrastructure.
+In this repo you can create support tickets for any questions related to the infrastructure.
+To create a support ticket, please open an issue.

 ## Useful links